newridho/Halo-Dunia22/CONTRIBUTING.md

 # Contribution Rules📚:

-Before you start contributing, please read our [Code of Conduct](codeofconduct.md).
-We expect all contributors to follow these guidelines to ensure a positive and inclusive community.

-- Create an issue about the code or contributions you want to make.
+- Create files to display `hello world` with various programming languages
-- Go through the issues before creating one,to avoid duplicate issues
+- Look at other files before creating one,to avoid duplicate files
-- Once assigned,make your contributions and create your first PR
-- kindly provide a simple detail about you code or contribution,so others can learn and improve on it
+- If you want to create a file, but there is already the same file
+- Just add a number to the end of the file name
+- e.g FROM `hello-world.py` to `hello-world2.py`
 - Do NOT remove other content.
-- Styling/code can be pretty, ugly or stupid, big or small as long as it works
 - Try to keep pull requests small to minimize merge conflicts

 <br>